mishachepi/mishachepi/README.md

 # Hi there 🌲 I'm Misha

 ## About Me
 I'm a DevOps Engineer.
-I'm always looking to tackle new challenges and innovate in the field of DevOps.
+I'm always looking for tackling new challenges and innovating in the field of DevOps.
 Building a DevOps culture in a team or company is an interesting and significant challenge for me, which I always embrace!

 ## Technical Skills
 - **Languages & Tools**: System Administration Windows/Linux/MacOS, Python C/C++ Docker ...